nikomatsakis/rustnation-24/index.md

 .abspos.top260.left515[¹]

-.footnote[¹ Check out Andres's talk on Easy Mode Rust!
-(Also thanks Andres for *This Week in Rust*!)]
+.footnote[¹ Hopefully you caught Andre Bogus's talk yesterday on Easy Mode Rust!
+(Also, thanks Andre for *This Week in Rust*!)]

 ???